Banz99/Final-Fantasy-Type-0-Hd-Unlocker/README.md

 The code is largely based on the various SilentPatches released by CookiePLMonster.

 Since this is a work in progress, what you see in the release section are what I consider important milestones, but you can get the latest nightly build [here](https://github.com/Banz99/Final-Fantasy-Type-0-Hd-Unlocker/issues/2).

+## Field of View

+This is just a bonus feature that I discovered when working with ultrawide resolutions.
+It works by specifying a percentage of the original FOV to apply to the rendered scene, but has also a check to preserve it for cutscenes (that you can disable, should you so desire).

+**There is no upper bound limit to this value, however, going past 200 really starts to mess up with the geometry culling functions when moving the camera, so it isn't recommended.**

 ## Installation